Aida Baraku

-Aida Baraku (born 10 June 1967) is an Albanian Kosovar singer, composer, and journalist.
+Aida Baraku (born 12 June 1966) in Pristina is an Albanian Kosovar singer, composer, and journalist.

 Life

 Baraku wrote for newspapers like "Zëri" and "Koha Ditore".
 She worked as a director for the entertainment shows at Radio Televizioni i Kosovës.

 Together with her husband, they ran the first seasons of "E Diell" (It's Sunday), a Sunday-show at Top Channel which was one of the most watched shows in the Albanian-speaking territories during that time.
 She has two sisters.